-Pipe layers do exactly what the name implies - install various types of pipe at a construction site.
+Pipe layers install various types of pipe at construction sites.
 A few apprenticeship programs are available through local unions and non-union contractor organizations.
-Read on to learn what is taught as well as get information on licensing or certification requirements and employment options.
+In these programs, students learn how to practically apply the concepts of their trade as well as how to properly handle the job on-site.

 A pipe layer apprenticeship program features a mix of on-site training and classroom instruction.
-Admission to these programs is highly competitive.
 In the classroom, students examine safety and building regulations.
 They also learn to read blueprints and put concepts from physics and chemistry into practical application.
 At job sites, students learn to properly use hand tools, identify grades of pipe, shore up trenches and install pipes and valves.

 An apprenticeship typically can be completed in 3-5 years.
 Many states require that pipe layers be licensed or certified, which usually calls for completing an apprenticeship program and meeting experience requirements.

-Aspiring pipe layers need to have a high school diploma or GED, and high school coursework in mathematics and drafting is considered helpful.
-Some apprenticeship programs may require a year of experience in construction or public works.
+- Prerequisites: High school diploma or GED, prior coursework in mathematics and drafting, a year or more of experience in construction or public works